Free Year 7 Maths Test With Answers And Mark Scheme: Mixed Topic Questions

 Year 7 maths is likely to feel a little different to primary school maths.
 Students will be introduced to a number of new topics, as well as new vocabulary and methods for tackling problems.
 They will cover topics from across all of the 6 areas of maths: number, ratio and proportion, algebra, geometry, statistics and probability.

 Although there is no set list of topics that students need to cover in Year 7, schools often choose to focus on number topics during Year 7.
 It is important that students develop their skills with mental and written calculations with whole numbers and decimals and working with fractions, percentages and ratios.
-They will need skills in these areas to be able to tackle problems across the curriculum as they progress through KS3.
+They will need skills in these areas to be able to tackle problems across the curriculum as they progress through key stage 3.

 Algebra and the use of algebraic notation is also a focus during Year 7 level maths.
-Again, it is important that students have a good foundation in algebra as they will build on this throughout their mathematical journey up to KS4 and beyond.
+Again, it is important that students have a good foundation in algebra as they will build on this as they progress through KS3 maths up to KS4 and beyond.

 Other topics that are likely to be covered in Year 7 include: